learnk8s/learnk8s.io/src/clusterSize/content.md

 ### 👎 Complex administration

-Administrating many Kubernetes clusters is more work than administrating a single Kubernetes cluster.
+Administrating many Kubernetes clusters is more complex than administrating a single Kubernetes cluster.

-Administration tasks such as installing admission controllers, setting up a CI/CD pipeline, or configuring authentication cannot just be executed in a simple ad-hoc manner, but now must be coordinated and managed across the clusters.
+For example, you need to set up authentication and authorisation for each cluster — if you want to upgrade the Kubernetes version, you need to do this many times too.

-You probably need to develop automated processes and tools to be able to do this efficiently.
+You probably need to develop some automated processes for being able to do this efficiently.

-**So far, we covered the most extreme cases — one cluster for everything and a separate cluster for each deployment unit.**

-_However, there are also some interesting intermediate cases._
+_Let's look at some further cluster scenarios._

 ## 3. Cluster per application

-With this approach, you have a separate cluster for all the versions of a specific application:
+With this approach, you have a separate cluster for all the instanfes of a specific application:

 ![One cluster per app](assets/cluster-per-app.svg)

-You can see a cluster per **team** as a special case of this — usually, an app is developed by a single dedicated team (but a team may develop multiple apps).
+You can see this as a generalisation of a **cluster per team**, since usually a team develops one or more apps.

-Note that the pros and cons of the above approaches also apply in the moderated form to this approach, because it is on the same scale between the other two approaches.

-_However, there are also some characteristics that are specific to this approach, which are explained below._
+_Let's look at the particular pros and cons of this approach._

 ### 👍 Cluster can be customised for an app

-If an app has specific requirements, then this requirement can be installed in the corresponding cluster without affecting any other clusters and apps.
+If an app has specific requirements, then these requirements can be installed in its cluster without affecting any of the other clusters.

 Such requirements may include GPU worker nodes, a certain CNI plugin, a service mesh, or any other service.

 Every cluster can be equipped with exactly the configuration that the corresponding app needs — not more and not less.

-**There's also a con.**

 ### 👎 Different environments in the same cluster

-Different instances of the same app run in the same cluster — this is especially relevant for the _prod_ instance.
+A disadvantage of this approach is that application instances from different environments run in the same cluster.

-Imagine that a new development version of the app has an error and bogs down the cluster — this probably breaks the production version of your app too!
+For example, the _prod_ version of an app runs in the same cluster as the _dev_ version — which also means that the developers work in the same cluster that the production version of the app runs.

-**Let's turn to the last approach.**
+So, if a developer or a buggy _dev_ version creates some damage in the cluster, the _prod_ version is potentially affected too — which is a big disadvantage.

+_There's one more approach._

 ## 4. Cluster per environment